Well. I don’t know what kind of weather you’ve been having where you are, but here in Chicago, we’re receiving a little bit of a blizzard.

 Since he mentioned being inspired by Tyler Florence, I checked out Food Network as well, and what I created was a combination of the two recipes.

-It was, simply, delicious: moist, tender, garlicky, filled with refreshing citrus.
+It was simply delicious: moist, tender, garlicky, and filled with refreshing citrus.

-But a few more bites in, I realized it was better.
+But a few more bites in, I realized it was better than that.
 Like, OH BOY, better.
 The-reward-at-the-end-of-a-long-commute better.
 Did-I-really-make-this better!?

-I gave some to my brother, who raved and raved about how much he loved it and then e-mailed me this afternoon to say again it was amazing.
+I gave some to my brother, who raved about how much he loved it and then emailed me this afternoon to tell me again that it was amazing.

 Oh, and it goes fast.
-When I came home, all wanting to kiss the ground and collapse on the sofa, the roasted chickenwas on the counter, completely eaten.
-This is what was left, literally:
+When I finally arrived at home, wanting to kiss the ground and collapse on the sofa, the roasted chicken carcass was on the counter, completely eaten.

 I’m just saying: You won’t want to wait on this one.